TimoP123/DevOpsWithD/part1/README.md

 ## 1.9

+This image (goland_dev_env) has Golang, Glide dependency manager and Gin (hot reload) installed.
+In addition it has port 8000 exposed for running backend applications.

 Image can be built from [Dockerfile](1.9/Dockerfile) with command `docker build -t golang_dev_env .` or pulled from [Docker Hub](https://hub.docker.com/r/timop/golang_dev_env).

 Run image with command `docker run -it -p 8000:8000 timop/golang_dev_env`